The language of Hebrew (both ancient and modern) tends to be rather simplistic in its

 Home Page Display of Dates

-current Hebrew date.
-All of this is displayed automatically.
-Between the
+after sundown to see the new date.
+All of this is displayed

 Hebrew Weekdays

-names, just numbers.
-The middle column in the table below gives the actual
+week have no names, just numbers.
+The middle column in the table below

-transliterated pronunciation of the names.
-Yom is pronounced "Yome".
-The
+gives the actual transliterated pronunciation of the names.
+Yom is

-"Kh" is a guttural sound often spelled as "Ch".
-There is no
+pronounced "Yome".
+The "Kh" is a guttural sound often spelled as "Ch".

-"Ch" sound in Hebrew as there is in English.
-Modern Hebrew, however, can
+There is no "Ch" sound in Hebrew as there is in English.
+Modern

 |